Maryland Route 755: History

 Edgewood Road was built as a concrete road from US 40 (now MD 7) in the community of Van Bibber south to its entrance to Aberdeen Proving Ground at its Pennsylvania Railroad crossing (now Amtrak) in 1930.
-The state highway, which was originally designated MD 408, was constructed with a width of 16 ft but was proposed for widening to 20 ft as early as 1934 since it was the main entrance to the Edgewood Arsenal.
+The state highway, which was initially designated MD 408, was constructed with a width of 16 ft but was proposed for widening to 20 ft as early as 1934 since it was the main entrance to the Edgewood Arsenal.
 MD 408 received an underpass of the Baltimore and Ohio Railroad (now CSX) and approaches to the grade separation in 1939.
 MD 24 assumed all of MD 408 when MD 24 was extended south from MD 7 to Aberdeen Proving Ground in 1952.
 A new section of Edgewood Road was constructed from MD 7 north to just south of the future I-95 interchange in 1956 to remove MD 24's staggered intersections at MD 7 in Van Bibber.

-The next relocation of MD 24 in the Edgewood area occurred in two sections starting in 1967.
+The subsequent relocation of MD 24 in the Edgewood area occurred in two sections starting in 1967.
 MD 24 was moved to its present alignment from just south of the I-95 interchange to Edgewood Road south of US 40 in 1970.
 The bypass included a bridge over US 40; access between the two highways was provided by Edgewood Road, which was designated MD 755.
 The new alignment of MD 24 was extended south to a new entrance to Aberdeen Proving Ground in 1974; MD 755 was extended south along MD 24's old alignment to the pre-existing entrance next to the Edgewood train station.
 MD 755 achieved its present length around 1991 when the portion of Edgewood Road north of US 40 was transferred to county maintenance.